toobit-docs/apidocs/source/index.html.md

 Notes：

 - Either `orderId` or o`rigClientOrderId` must be sent.
-- For some historical orders cummulativeQuoteQty will be < 0, meaning the data is not available at this time.
+- For some historical orders cumulativeQuoteQty will be < 0, meaning the data is not available at this time.

 ## Current Open Orders (USER_DATA)
 - `GET /api/v1/spot/openOrders (HMAC SHA256)`